3D Radiation-Hydrodynamic Simulations Resolving Interior of Rapidly Accreting Primordial Protostar

-One initial condition we consider is the ``spherical'' case, where we start with an isothermal Bonner-Ebert sphere \citep{Bonnar_1956} with the central density $10^9~\cmc$ and temperature $4.8 \times 10^3~\mathrm{K}$.
+One initial condition we consider is the ``spherical'' case, where we start with an isothermal Bonner-Ebert sphere \citep{Bonnor_1956} with the central density $10^9~\cmc$ and temperature $4.8 \times 10^3~\mathrm{K}$.
 These values are realized on the SMS-evolution path given by the one-zone model of the cloud collapse \citep{Omukai_2001}.
 We increase the density profile by a factor of $1.6$ to ensure the collapse.

 The other initial condition is the ``turbulent'' case, where we start from the same cloud as above but with additional turbulent velocity fields.
-We assume the power spectrum of the turbulence obeying Larson's law, $P(k) \propto k^{-4} $ \citep{Larson_1981}.
+We assume the power spectrum of the turbulence obeying Larson's law, $P(k) \propto k^{-4} $, where $k$ is the wavenumber \citep{Larson_1981}.
 We set its Mach number as unity, considering recent studies showing that the turbulence grows up to this level during the collapse stage \citep{Federrath_et_al_2011, Higashi_et_al_2021}.

 We set the side length of the computational domain as $0.09\,\mathrm{pc}$, 3.3 times larger than the radius of the Bonner-Ebert sphere.
 The cell number of the base grid is 40 in each direction, and we adaptively refine the grids to resolve the Jeans length with 8 cells.
 The corresponding minimum cell size is $3.4 \times 10^{-3}\,\mathrm{AU}$ in the spherical case and $6.9 \times 10^{-2}\,\mathrm{AU}$ in the turbulent case.
 We prohibit the grid de-refinement because it artificially increases the entropy in the stellar interior.